The History of the Siege of Lisbon: Plot summary

-Raimundo Silva, assigned to correct a book entitled The History of Siege of Lisbon by his publishing house, decides to alter the meaning of a crucial sentence by inserting the word "not" in the text, so that the book now claims that the Crusaders did not come to the aid of the Portuguese king in taking Lisbon from the Moors.
-This has repercussions both for himself and for the historical profession.
-The second plot is Saramago's simultaneous recounting of the siege in the style of a historical romance.
+Raimundo Silva, assigned to correct a book titled The History of Siege of Lisbon by his publishing house, decides to alter a crucial sentence by inserting the word "not" in the text, so that the book now claims that the Crusaders did not come to the aid of the Portuguese king in taking Lisbon from the Moors.
+This has repercussions, both for himself and for the historical profession.
+The plot also includes the love story between Raimundo Silva and his editorial supervisor Maria Sara.

-The multilayered plot also include the love story between Raimundo Silva and his editorial supervisor Maria Sara and the middle-aged Silva's discovery of his imagination and ability to experience desire and passion.
-On other levels it is also a novel about the act of writing, the process of publishing and a comic commentary on recurring human foibles.
+The second plot is Saramago's retelling of the Siege of Lisbon in the style of a historical romance.